bleichfuss/labsCF1/README.md

 # labsCF1
-This is my personal solution code for the programming exercises in Computational Finance 1 of my master studies.
+This is my personal solution code for the four programming exercises (labs) in Computational Finance 1 of my master studies.